-The items listed in the parent company only financial statements for the Group entities are measured using the currency of the primary economic environment (i.e. the functional currency) in which each entity operates.
-These consolidated financial statements are presented in New Taiwan Dollars, which is the Company's functional currency.
+The items listed in the financial statements for the Group entities are measured using the currency of the primary economic environment (i.e. the functional currency) in which each entity operates.
+These consolidated financial statements are presented in New Taiwan Dollars, which is the Company's presentation currency.